5l1v3r1/pragmash/COMMANDS.md

 For example, `match "x([a-z])z" "abc xyz xwz xoz"` yields the array equivalent to `arr xyz y xwz w xoz o`.

+### The "rep" command

+This command takes three arguments.
+It replaces all occurances of the second argument with the third argument in the first argument.

+For example, `rep heythere e E` yields "hEythErE".

 # Arrays

 ### The "arr" command